Exposure Modes for a DSLR

 Review the different camera exposure modes to help you capture the best image.

-settings— aperture and shutter speed.
-You can choose the full manual (M) mode, or one of the three semi-automatic modes: programmed auto (P), shutter priority auto (S) and aperture priority auto (A).
-The semi-automatic modes allow you to take more creative control, but still get some exposure assistance from the camera.
+On a camera, you can choose the full manual (M) mode, or one of the three semi-automatic modes: aperture priority auto (A), shutter priority auto (S) and programmed auto (P).
+These semi-automatic modes allow you to get some exposure assistance from the camera.

-Explore the different exposure modes and ways they can help you capture the best image.
+Explore the exposure mode settings below and how they can help you capture the best image.

 Photo by: DINFOS PAVILION Team